jtimberman/jtimberman.github.com/source/_posts/2012-03-04-github-is-classy.markdown

 whitelist mode by default.
 That bug was subsequently closed just a few days ago.
 I'm not going to do an analysis of the issue itself, you can go read the linked tickets and do further research on the issue.

+*Update* I missed clarifying this.
+There is a second issue at hand.
+ GitHub resolved the mass assignment bug by fixing their application.
+ The second issue is that they had a vulnerability in their public key form update.

 Resolution and Aftermath
 ------------------------